eslamnawar622/eslamnawar622/README.md

 sadio mane is the best player in the world

 !---
-eslamnawar622/eslamnawar622 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+eslamnawar622/eslamnawar622 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.sa You can click the Preview link to take a look at your changes.
 --->